DS 250 Competency

 Competency scale

 You must complete all competency items at the level detailed to achieve the listed grade.
 You can request half-step adjustments if you fall slightly short on some elements and over on others.
+If you are fall short slightly on some elements but dont achive over on others you have not met the requirements for the half-step adjustment.

 You will need to provide a detailed description in your Course Goals Letter of the items you completed to support your grade request.
 The course goals letter is a reflection on your efforts and the competencies they align with as well as your reflection on achieving your goals for this course.